raviqqe/cargo-cache/README.md

 ## Current limitations

+- Only the nightly channel is supported currently for [cache cleaning](https://blog.rust-lang.org/2023/12/11/cargo-cache-cleaning.html).
+- `target` directories can lead to unbounded sizes even with the nightly channel.
 - The action **always** saves build cache.
   - For more information see [#4](https://github.com/raviqqe/cargo-cache/issues/4).
 - It doesn't support custom `.cargo/config.toml` files.